HojunKim00920/HojunKim000920.github.io/QATT-project.md

 ---

 ### Phase 1: The Naïve Fusion Hypothesis
 My research began upon receiving the QATT problem from my advisor, Prof. Rifat Sipahi.
-Inspired by the impressive results from literature on **Differential Flatness (DF)**, particularly Ezra Tal's INDI research, and the robustness of **Sliding Mode Control with a Disturbance Observer (SMC+DOB)** from Jing et al., I formed a simple hypothesis: combining the two would yield superior performance for aggressive maneuvers.
+Inspired by the impressive results from literature on **Differential Flatness (DF)**, particularly **[Ezra Tal's INDI research](https://arxiv.org/abs/1809.04048)**, and the robustness of **Sliding Mode Control with a Disturbance Observer (SMC+DOB)** from **[Jing et al.](https://www.mdpi.com/2504-446X/6/9/261)**, I formed a simple hypothesis: combining the two would yield superior performance for aggressive maneuvers.

 * **Baseline Controller (C1):** The robust SMC+DOB framework from Jing et al., which tracks up to the 2nd order derivatives (position, velocity, acceleration) of a given trajectory.
 * **Experimental Controller (C5):** My initial modification.
 I replaced the reference attitude rates/accelerations (`ϕ_des`, `θ_des`) in the inner SMC loop with values derived from DF (`ϕ_DF`, `θ_DF`), which contain higher-order derivative information (jerk, snap).
 This was a direct, superficial application of Tal's structure to Jing's controller.